 - Select Attachments.

-- Double-click under the File Description column header to enter description.
+- To add comments or additional information, double-click under the File Description column header and enter a description.

 - Click OK to close this window.